swissmanu/mse-thesis/content/content.md

 ## Prototype

-After I had confidence in the concept of operator log points, I started to rebuild the PoC debugging extension from ground up focusing on user-centered design, maintainability, and extensibility.
+After I had confidence in the concept of operator log points, I started to rebuild the PoC debugging extension from ground up focusing on functionality, maintainability, and extensibility.
 This resulted in the v0.1.0 release of "RxJS Debugging for Visual Studio Code" [@rxjs-debugging], the first fully integrated RxJS debugger for vscode.

 The initial version of the extension enables engineers to debug RxJS-based applications running with Node.js.
 There are no additional setup steps necessary: Once the extension is installed, it suggests operator log points with a small, diamond-shaped icon next to the respective operator.
 The engineer launches their application using the built-in JavaScript debugger.
 By doing so, the RxJS debugger augments RxJS automatically to provide life-cycle events to vscode.
 The extension displays these life-cycle events for operators having an enabled log point in-line with the operator in the source code editor.

 TODO Screenshot of Prototype

+There were various interesting challenges and tasks to solve during the Prototype phase.
+The following two sub-sections present two highlights.

 ### Communicate with Node.js